Goats - identification, records and movement

 - nine months of birth if the animals are not housed overnight (kept in 'extensive conditions')

 Kids must be identified before they leave their holding of birth (including moves to slaughter, temporary grazing, common grazing, market, etc) whether or not the six / nine months have passed.

 Your goats will be rejected if they are not correctly identified when they arrive at a market or abattoir

 Goats can be identified with any of the following identification devices:

 - ear tags

 - injectable electronic identification device (EID) (in groin)

 What is used depends on whether the animal is a double-identified animal (one that will not be slaughtered before it is 12 months old) or a slaughter animal (one that is intended for slaughter within 12 months of birth).

 More information on the types and combinations of identification devices can be found on the GOV.UK website.

 Electronic identification for goats is voluntary.
 However, if you intend to export then they must be full EID identified.
-For further details please see Sheep and goat keepers: how to identify your animals on the GOV.UK website.
+For further details on how to identify your animals please see the GOV.UK website.